 Beck toned the absurdity after that, in 2003.

 Then on June 22, 2003, Beck heard someone shout out "Debra" as a request during his acoustic set.
 So he did it.
-While some of the absurd ones were also solo, this one is performed straighter--as more a folk song.
+While some of the absurd ones were also solo, this one is performed straighter--as more of a folk song.
 He wouldn't do this regularly until a few years later on the Guero/Info

-After resting the song for most of the Modern Guilt tours, Beck played it a couple of times with his band right at the end of the tour (the Japanese leg of 2009).
+After resting the song for all of 2008, Beck played it a couple of times with his band right at the end of the tour (the Japanese leg of 2009).
 The first was at the request of fans, and was not on the setlist.
 The band hadn't even rehearsed the song, they just went for it anyway.

 Beck performed "Debra" at most shows in 2014.
 Overall, it was strangely inconsistent, but always fun.
 Sometimes Beck would skip sections, move sections around, forget to sing the chorus, etc. It was all quite mad, but super fun.
 This allowed the band to really show its chops too, following Beck's moods and tales.